TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-diagnostics-filesync-failedtocreate-cloudendpoint-fileshareinuse.md

 Cloud endpoint creation failed for sync group(s) under the Storage Sync Service resource **<!--$storageSyncServiceName-->[storageSyncServiceName]<!--/$storageSyncServiceName-->** due to error: **The specified Azure file share is already in use by a different cloud endpoint**.
 This error occurred between **<!--$startTime-->[startTime]<!--/$startTime-->** and **<!--$endTime-->[endTime]<!--/$endTime-->**.
 <!--/issueDescription-->

-Please refer to [Sync Group Management](https://docs.microsoft.com/azure/storage/files/storage-sync-files-troubleshoot?tabs=portal1%2Cazure-portal#sync-group-management) for more details on this error.
+Please refer to **Cloud endpoint creation fails, with this error: "The specified Azure FileShare is already in use by a different CloudEndpoint"** section in [Troubleshoot Azure File Sync - Sync Group Management](https://docs.microsoft.com/azure/storage/files/storage-sync-files-troubleshoot?tabs=portal1%2Cazure-portal#sync-group-management) for more details on this error.

 ## **Recommended steps**